arnaudmaret/arnaudmaret.github.io/_pages/about.md

 Since September 2018 I have been working as a PhD student of mathematics at the [University of Heidelberg](https://www.uni-heidelberg.de/) under the supervison of [Peter Albers](https://www.mathi.uni-heidelberg.de/~palbers/).

 I work in symplectic geometry.
-My interest concerns the symplectic structure of representation varieties.
+I am interested in the symplectic geometry of character varieties of surface groups representations.